The Grudge (2019 film): Cast

-The characters of Toshio Saeki and Yoko from previous The Grudge films additionally briefly appear in the film's opening, respectively portrayed by an uncredited hand model and voice actress.
-Takako Fuji, who previously played Kayako Saeki in the franchise, voiced Faith Matheson in the Japanese dub of the film.

 Production

-Development

 A fourth installment of the American The Grudge film series was first announced in August 2011, to be developed by Ghost House Pictures and Mandate Pictures.
-It was also announced that the film was set to be a reboot, though it was not confirmed whether the film would be a theatrical release or direct-to-video like The Grudge 3.
+It was also announced that the film was set to be a reboot.
 In November 2011, Roy Lee, who was an executive producer of the previous three films, revealed that the producers were still undecided on what the fourth installment would entail.
-According to Lee, they were still "hearing takes from writers on what they could bring to the table on what their thoughts are on a new version".
+According to Lee, they were still "hearing takes from writers on what they could bring to the table on what their thoughts are on a new version."

-On March 20, 2014, it was announced that Jeff Buhler had been hired to write the script, and that the film would be produced by Ghost House Pictures and Good Universe.
+In March 2014, it was announced that Jeff Buhler was hired to write the script, and the film would be produced by Ghost House Pictures and Good Universe.
 Buhler stated in April that the film would not involve the 2004 film or any of the Japanese Ju-On films.
-Instead it would introduce new ghosts, characters, and mythology.
+Instead, it would introduce new ghosts, characters, and mythology.
 Buhler also clarified that although the mythology would be pushed forward, they would try to keep the "concept and spirits" of the films.
 It was also reported that the character of Kayako Saeki, who had been central to the previous three installments, would be absent from the reboot.

-In early July 2017, it was announced Nicolas Pesce had been hired as director and that he would be rewriting Buhler's draft of the script.
-Pesce has stated that it would be "[much] darker, grittier, and more realistic".
+In July 2017, it was reported that Nicolas Pesce was hired as director and that he would be rewriting Buhler's draft of the script.
+Pesce stated that the film would be "[much] darker, grittier, and more realistic."

-Star Lin Shaye stated,

-Casting
+Lin Shaye stated, "What will make it really different is [Nicolas] Pesce, who is the writer/director, who is extraordinary.
+I mean he's a real visionary.
+I had a phenomenal time working with him.
+He was very open to my ideas, which he told me he never is.
+He said, I don't usually let actors do what they want.
+He said, But in your case, there were no rules.
+I was inspired.
+The ideas I came up with were inspired by what he was creating.
+And he acknowledged that and allowed it."

-In March 2018, it was announced that Andrea Riseborough would star in the film.
-Later, it was announced that Demián Bichir had also joined the cast, and that filming was set to start in May 2018.
-John Cho and Lin Shaye were added to the cast in March 2018, and in April 2018, Jacki Weaver, Betty Gilpin, William Sadler, and Frankie Faison also signed on.
+In March 2018, it was reported that Andrea Riseborough would star in the film.
+Later, it was announced that Demián Bichir had also joined the cast and that filming was set to start in May 2018.
+John Cho and Shaye were added to the cast in March 2018, and in April 2018, Jacki Weaver, Betty Gilpin, William Sadler, and Frankie Faison also signed on.
+Takako Fuji, who previously played Kayako Saeki in the franchise, voiced Faith Matheson and Fiona Landers in the Japanese dub of the film.

-Filming

 Principal photography began on May 7, 2018, in Winnipeg, Manitoba, and ended on June 23, 2018.
 Additional photography and reshoots took place in June 2019.

 Release

-The Grudge was released by Sony Pictures Releasing on January 3, 2020.